-One of the best things about holidaying in Northern Cyprus is tasting the traditional cuisine!
-For every holidaymaker this means amazing adventure of tasty Cypriot food representing a part of this unique culture.
+One of the best things about holidaying in Northern Cyprus is tasting the traditional cuisine.
+For every holidaymaker, this means an amazing adventure of tasty Cypriot food representing a part of this unique culture.

-Lying on the crossroad of the three continents, the Turkish-Cypriot cuisine has been influenced by different cultures throughout history, owing most of its heritage to Mediterranean and Middle Eastern influences.
+Lying on the crossroad of the three continents.
+Turkish-Cypriot cuisine has been influenced by different cultures throughout history.
+Owing most of its heritage to Mediterranean and Middle Eastern influences.
 Many dishes vary from region to region making North Cyprus a marvellous place to eat.
 The finest restaurants are found in and around the Kyrenia surroundings.

 Local dishes are delicious, particularly the meze.
-This is a specialty of Cyprus and consists of a large number of cold and hot hors d’oeuvres such as different salads, meats, vegetable, and fish dishes.
+This is a speciality of Cyprus and consists of a large number of cold and hot hors-d’oeuvres.
+Such as different salads, meats, vegetable, and fish dishes.
 It is taken either as an appetizer or a main course.
-Among the two most served meze dishes are grilled haloumi cheese and sigara borek (feta cheese rolled in filo pastry and deep-fried).
+Among the two most served meze dishes are grilled halloumi cheese and sigara borek (feta cheese rolled in filo pastry and deep-fried).

-Turkish coffee, which is a part of everyday life across Northern Cyprus, has been introduced to the West by the Ottoman Turks in the fifteenth century.
+Turkish coffee, which is a part of everyday life across Northern Cyprus.
+Has been introduced to the West by the Ottoman Turks in the fifteenth century.
 It is very popular all over the world today and is preferred as a delicacy in most fashionable circles.
-The secret of making Turkish coffee is that the coffee beans are ground into a fine powder and then it is cooked together with sugar producing a thick cream on top.
-Turkish coffee is served in small coffee cups in three ways, called sah-de, which is unsweetened, ortah, which is moderately sweet, and shekerli, which is very sweet.
+The secret of making Turkish coffee is that the coffee beans are ground into a fine powder.
+Then it is cooked together with sugar producing a thick cream on top.
+Turkish coffee is served in small coffee cups in three ways.
+Called sah-de, which is unsweetened, ortah, which is moderately sweet, and shekerli, which is very sweet.
 One is always asked before the coffee is brewed which of the three one would like.

 Some restaurants serving European dishes will show a service charge, if not 10% is common.
 Although not expected, hotel staff, waiters and guides do appreciate a small gratuity.